Max-OSSoftware/react-mortgage-calculator/README.md

 ## React Mortgage Calculator

-created this mortgage calculator in React.js 18 Material UI
+created this mortgage calculator in React.js 18 and Material UI